fliphess/esp8266_p1meter/README.md

 <details><summary>Optional: Powering the ESP8266 using your ESMR5+ meter</summary>
 <p>
-When using a 6 pin cable you can use the powersource provided by the meter.
+When using a 6 pin cable you can use the power source provided by the meter.

 | P1 pin   | ESP8266 Pin |
 | ----     | ---- |